 Why do we like Wealthfront so much?

-You pay 0.25% of your portfolio in fees to Wealthfront every single year (on top of all the fund fees).
+You pay 0.25% of your portfolio in fees to Wealthfront annually, on top of all the fund fees.
 For us that amounts to ~$35/month or $450/yr.
 But we think this fee is worth it due to the following reasons:

 - No worry investing, just setup some automatic deposits from your bank account and forget about the rest.
 Over the super long term (20+ years), you're destined to profit because the stock market has always gone up.

 - Great international + emerging market exposure.
 Awesome diversification.